isozu/appflight/README.md

 appflight can build the .ipa file by `ipa` command of shenzhen in your PATH.
 In prior to building the app, .env file would be required filling the environment variables.
 The .env.appflight file would be helpful.

     $ cd /path/to/iOS_Project/
-    $ cp /path/to/gem/.env.appflight .env
+    $ cp /path/to/gem/env.appflight .env
     $ appflight build
     $ appflight release:s3

 ## Get Your App

-You need to make the S3 bucket public, then the end-point of S3 could be found in the S3 dashboard.
+Please make sure that your S3 bucket is public, then the end-point of S3 could be found in the S3 dashboard.
 Based on Route 53, any A record would has directed to that end-point.
 So you can specify the landing page like get.YOURDOMAIN.com.

 ## .env Sample file